Stone AlphabetOpen story

 A New Irish Tree Alphabet

 Katie Holten is a visual artist based in New York City.
 She grew up in rural Ireland and studied fine art and history of art at the National College of Art and Design in Dublin and the Hochschule der Kunst in Berlin.
 In 2003, she represented Ireland at the 50th Venice Biennale.
 In 2015, she created a Tree Alphabet and used it to make the book About Trees.
-She also created a Living Tree Alphabet for New York City.
+Her latest book is The Language of Trees: A Rewilding of Literature and Landscape.

 Artist Katie Holten seeks to decolonize language and rewild the imagination by transforming letters into trees.
 Combining the ancient script Ogham with Irish and English, her Irish Tree Alphabet transforms words into an arboreal language of place and belonging.